shadow-robot/aurora/README.md

 # Roles #

 Everything you need to do in Ansible is achieved using roles.
 Roles basically mean: "execute this set of tasks" (defined in the role's tasks/main.yml file).
-The roles folder is very important and contains roles and tasks for teleop, hand_e, hand_h and a common role section.
+The roles folder is very important and contains roles and tasks for teleop, hand_e and a common role section.
 It is very important that you re-use existing roles whenever possible to avoid code duplication.
 Please read about roles [here](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html)

 The roles folder contains the following sub-folders: